svmiller/dragracer/README.md

 RuPaul’s Drag Race, excluding All Stars.
 It’s updated at the end of each season.
-I have [a blog post that describes these data](http://svmiller.com/blog/2019/02/dragracer-rupauls-drag-race-analysis/) in some detail, which showcases some of the things you can do with it.
+I have [a blog post that describes these data](http://svmiller.com/blog/2019/02/dragracer-rupauls-drag-race-analysis/) in some detail while also showcasing some of the things you can do with the data I provide.
 I offer this R package as a love letter of a kind to RuPaul’s Drag Race and all the contestants that have appeared on it.
 We have no choice but to stan, especially Jinkx Monsoon.
 Jinkx is the GOAT.
 Sasha Velour is Champaign-Urbana’s greatest export since REO Speedwagon.
 Kameron Michaels should’ve won Season 10.

 ## Installation